anasty17/mirror-leech-telegram-bot/README.md

 ### RSS
 - `RSS_DELAY`: Time in seconds for rss refresh interval.
 Recommended `900` second at least.
 Default is `900` in sec. `Int`
-- `RSS_COMMAND`: Choose command for the desired action. `Str`. **NOTE**: Don't add `/` at the beginning.
 - `RSS_CHAT_ID`: Chat ID where rss links will be sent.
 If using channel then add channel id.
 Add `-100` before channel id. `Int`
-- `RSS_USER_SESSION_STRING`: To send rss links from your telegram account.
-Instead of adding bot to channel then linking the channel to group to get rss link since bot will not read command from itself or other bot.
-To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: Don't use same session string as `USER_SESSION_STRING`.
-  - **RSS NOTE**: `DATABASE_URL` and `RSS_CHAT_ID` is required, otherwise all rss commands will not work.
-You must use bot in group.
-You can add the bot to a channel and link this channel to group so messages sent by bot to channel will be forwarded to group without using `RSS_USER_STRING_SESSION`.
+  - **RSS NOTE**: `RSS_CHAT_ID` is required, otherwise monitor will not work.
+You must use `USER_STRING_SESSION` OR bot should be added in group and channel and used in group linked to that channel so messages sent by the bot to channel will be forwarded to group without using `USER_STRING_SESSION`.
+If `DATABASE_URL` not added you will miss the feeds while bot offline.

 ### MEGA
 - `MEGA_API_KEY`: Mega.nz API key to mirror mega.nz links.
 Get it from [Mega SDK Page](https://mega.nz/sdk). `Int`